ENQUIRIES FOR UK & IRELAND ORDERS

 21st July- 16th August

-Please email after the 16th August or leave a message on the facebook private message function.
+Please email or leave a message on the facebook private message function for enquiries.

 Watch out for the month of May awareness months for Ehlers danlos syndrome and Arthritis awareness.